KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 (i)	Input search: finding the required information in the sensor measurements (ii)	Pose tracking: determining the current camera pose from the new perceptions (iii)	Mapping: adding a landmark to the map
-(iv)	Loop closing: producing a proper map and drift-free localization
+(iv)	Loop closing: producing a proper map and drift-free localization<br/>

+From vSLAM to viSLAM
+As said in the prevoius rows viSLAM methods use IMU in order to establish the current position. irect and indirect features could be used to classify viSLAM methods.
+Other reviews have also classified viSLAM methods depending on whether they are filter- or optimization-based methods [15].
+But most major viSLAM methods are actually feature-based methods and viSLAM mainly deals with hybridization issues.
+Therefore, the classification shown in Figure 5 is based on the coupling level of the visual and inertial data.
+We differentiate two levels: loose and tight coupling.

 # Getting started